cxq/sfcc-images-cleaner/README.md

 # sfcc-images-cleaner
-SFCC image catalog cleaner to remove the unused images
+SFCC image catalog cleaner to remove the unused images.
+It helps to improve the speed of the site import/export as it's usually mainly due to the image weight.

 ## Install the package